TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation: Related Works

 \paragraph{Vector-quantized tokenizers.} Vector quantization (VQ) is effective in processing different modalities, especially images~\citep{van2017vqvae,esser2021vqgan,yu2021vector,lee2022rqvae,chang2022maskgit,wang2025vqkd,razavi2019vqvae2,tian2025VAR}, compressing high-dimensional raw data into discrete token sequences for efficient learning.
 The pioneering work VQ-VAE~\citep{van2017vqvae} proposes to discretize continuous representations by assigning them to the closest vectors in a learnable codebook.
 VQGAN~\citep{esser2021vqgan} incorporates adversarial and perceptual losses to further improve generation quality.
 Recent studies, such as LlamaGen~\citep{sun2024llamagen}, MAGVIT2~\citep{luo2024openmagvit,yu2023magvit} and VAR~\citep{tian2024var}, demonstrate the great potential of VQ tokenizers in autoregressive image generation.
 Such tokenizers are naturally suited for generation tasks due to capturing low-level patterns, however, they struggle to provide necessary semantics for multimodal comprehension tasks, as evidenced in \citep{wu2024janus,xie2024show-o}.
 In this work, we present TokLIP, which semanticizes VQ tokens to enhance multimodal comprehension while maintaining end-to-end multimodal autoregressive learning on plain VQ tokens when integrated into large multimodal models.

 \paragraph{Large multimodal models with unified comprehension and generation.} Exploring unified modeling of multimodal comprehension and generation in the framework of large language models has gained significant attention.
 Despite various attempts, the core challenge remains addressing the essential conflicts of comprehension and generation tasks.
-There are four categories of approaches to meet the challenge: (1) \textit{External diffusion}: \citep{ge2023seed-llama,sun2023emu,tong2024metamorph,ge2024seed-x,sun2024generative,wu2023next-gpt} utilize external pretrained diffusion models linked through semantic features for image generation, resulting in independent processing of comprehension and generation.
-(2) \textit{Internal diffusion}: \citep{xie2024show-o,zhou2024transfusion,shi2024llamafusion} facilitate visual-language comprehension and generation within a single model; however, their use of denoising steps during image generation tasks prevents true fusion of images and text.
-(3) \textit{Dual encoders}: \citep{wu2024janus,ma2024janusflow,chen2025janus-pro} employ a continuous semantic encoder for comprehension and a discrete encoder for generation, which incurs increased computational overhead and results in independent processing of these tasks.
-(4) \textit{Unified tokenizer}: \citep{liu2024lwm,team2024chameleon,wang2024emu3} pioneered this line of research by training a single autoregressive Transformer with discrete image VQ tokens and text tokens. \citep{qu2024tokenflow,wu2024vila-u,zhao2025qlip} further improve the multimodal comprehension performance by proposing new discrete visual tokenizers with high-level semantics.
+There are four categories of approaches to meet the challenge: (1) \textit{External diffusion}: \citep{ge2023seed-llama,sun2023emu,tong2024metamorph,ge2024seed-x,sun2024generative,wu2023next-gpt} utilize external pretrained diffusion models linked through semantic features for image generation, resulting in independent processing of comprehension and generation. \hk{Recently, \citep{chen2025blip3o,pan2025metaquery,ai2025ming} explore how to extend pre-trained MLLMs with DiT blocks for generation.} (2) \textit{Internal diffusion}: \citep{xie2024show-o,zhou2024transfusion,shi2024llamafusion,xie2025show-o2} facilitate visual-language comprehension and generation within a single model; however, their use of denoising steps during image generation tasks prevents true fusion of images and text.
+(3) \textit{Dual encoders}: \citep{wu2024janus,ma2024janusflow,chen2025janus-pro} employ a continuous semantic encoder for comprehension and a discrete encoder for generation, \hk{while \citep{deng2025bagel} adopts VAE for generation and explores the scale-up of the Mixture-of-depth architecture.} These works will incur increased computational overhead and result in independent processing of these tasks.
+(4) \textit{Unified tokenizer}: \citep{liu2024lwm,team2024chameleon,wang2024emu3} pioneered this line of research by training a single autoregressive Transformer with discrete image VQ tokens and text tokens. \citep{wu2024vila-u,zhao2025qlip,han2025tar} further improve the multimodal comprehension performance by proposing new discrete visual tokenizers with high-level semantics. \hk{\citep{qu2024tokenflow,ma2025unitok} utilize multiple codebooks to alleviate conflicts between comprehension and generation.}